PaulSonOfLars/gotgbot/samples/README.md

 This bot shows how to effectively use middlewares to modify and intercept HTTP requests to the bot API server.
 In this example, the middleware sets the allow_sending_without_reply to certain methods, as well as make sure to log all error messages.

+## samples/paymentsBot

+This bot demonstrates how to provide invoices, checkouts, and successful payments through telegram's in-app purchase methods.
+Use this if you want an example of how to sell things through telegram.
+The example targets Telegram Stars, which allows bot developers to sell digital products through Telegram.

 ## samples/statefulClientBot

 This bot demonstrates how to pass around variables to all handlers without changing any function signatures.